amnh/HackTheStacks/README.md

 See the [**wiki**](https://github.com/amnh/HacktheStacks/wiki) for all the details!

-Looking for repositories?
+Looking for hackathon project repositories?
 Go to the [HackTheStacks organization page](https://github.com/HackTheStacks)

 ___